aws-samples/generative-ai-amazon-bedrock-langchain-agent-example/documentation/deployment-guide.md

 You must also have [AWS CLI](https://aws.amazon.com/cli/) installed.
 For instructions on installing AWS CLI, please see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ### Fork and Clone [_generative-ai-amazon-bedrock-langchain-agent-example_](https://github.com/aws-samples/generative-ai-amazon-bedrock-langchain-agent-example) Repository
 Before you deploy the solution, you need to create your own forked version of the solution repository with a token-secured webhook to automate continuous deployment of your Amplify website.
-The Amplify configuration points to a GitHub source repository from which our website's front end is built.
+The Amplify configuration points to a GitHub source repository from which our website's front-end is built.

 Complete the following steps to fork and clone the [generative-ai-amazon-bedrock-langchain-agent-example](https://github.com/aws-samples/generative-ai-amazon-bedrock-langchain-agent-example.git) repository: